-Beginning in 2020, Government Code Section 65400 mandates that all cities, including Charter cities such as Santa Clara, and all 58 counties, submit the Annual Progress Report (APR) on the status and implementation of their General Plan to their legislative body as well as to the Governor's OPR.
+Beginning in 2020, the State further mandated that all cities, including Charter cities such as Santa Clara, and all 58 counties, submit the GP APR to their legislative body as well as to the Governor's OPR (Government Code Section 65400).
 This report is being submitted to the City Council to fulfill this requirement.